Funding Your Electrician Training: All Options

 The cost of becoming a qualified electrician — typically 8,000 to 16,000 pounds for the full diploma route — is the biggest barrier for most people considering a career change.
 But there are more funding options available than most people realise.
 From government schemes and military credits to employer sponsorship and flexible payment plans, this guide covers every way to fund your electrical training.

 The right funding approach depends on your personal circumstances — whether you are employed, unemployed, a military service leaver, or an employer looking to upskill staff.
 Most people use a combination of funding sources to cover their training costs.
+If you are considering a career change, our career change guide covers the full process.

 Key message